-- Listen to students in emotional distress calmly and in a non-judgemental way - Report self-injury in person or over the telephone to one of the Designated Safeguarding Leads within the same school day - Not make promises (e.g. assuring confidentiality) which can't be kept.
+- Listen to students in emotional distress calmly and in a non-judgmental way - Report self-injury in person or over the telephone to the Designated Safeguarding Lead or Deputy or Safeguarding and Pastoral Manager within the same school day - Not make promises (e.g. assuring confidentiality) which cannot be kept.
 Reassure students that in order to seek health and happiness people need to know about their problems so that they can help. - Guide students towards seeking health and happiness - Promote problem-solving techniques and non-harmful ways to deal with emotional distress - Enable students to find places for help and support - Provide accurate information about self-injury - Widen their own knowledge about self-injury and mental health disorders - Be aware of health and safety issues such as first-aid and clearing up if a self-injury incident takes place at school - Be aware of their legal responsibilities when they can help, and when they cannot.